-▲ = Fulfills a General Education Requirement This course includes a study of writers from 1945 to the present, presenting major literary movements and their philosophical implications.
+This course includes a study of writers from 1945 to the present, presenting major literary movements and their philosophical implications.
 Emphasis is on those novelists, playwrights, and poets who represent the contemporary trends in form, content, and style.
-Prerequisite(s): ENG 102

 ENG 217 - Literature and the Arts I